Propagation of smallness and control for heat equations: Propagation of smallness for the heat equation

-Now, the proof of~\eqref{obs} follows exactly the same lines as the proof of~\eqref{obsbis} above by noticing that~\eqref{interpopo1} will hold for $E=E_t$ with constants uniforml with respect to $t \in I$ (because then $|E_t| \geq \frac{|F|}{2T}$), see Remark~\ref{rem4.2}.
+Now, the proof of~\eqref{obs} follows exactly the same lines as the proof of~\eqref{obsbis} above by noticing that~\eqref{interpopo1} will hold for $E=E_t$ with constants that are uniform with respect to $t \in I$ (because then $|E_t| \geq \frac{|F|}{2T}$), see Remark~\ref{rem4.2}.